(Subject to Change)

 Travel awards may be available for students, residents, fellows, junior faculty, and community organizations.
 Please check back at this website later in 2020.

-The morning breakout groups will each cover a domain within social emergency medicine, with the goals of:
+The breakout groups will be held on April 13th and April 27th each cover a domain within social emergency medicine, with the goals of:

 - Discussing the current state of the research (synthesized prior to the conference by the leaders);

 - assessing collaboratively the current research, best practices, and knowledge gaps; and

 - prioritizing, via consensus methods, the research goals for each domain.

 |Group 1: ED screening and referral for social and access needs||Material needs (housing, food, legal)|

 Defining best practices for ED-based screening and referral programs, funding, and evaluation